-As summer ’25 arrived and the Balearic Sea warmed, it felt like the perfect time to plan my next dive.
-Over a year had passed since my last one.
-I’d been busy climbing mountains and running roads, but I longed to get back underwater.
-Sure, you can dive anytime, but drying off in the sun between dives makes it even more enjoyable.
+As summer ’25 arrived and the Balearic Sea warmed, it felt like the perfect time to plan my next dive, a reminder of why I love learning skills that last.
+Over a year had passed since my last dive.
+I’d been climbing mountains and running roads, but I longed to get back underwater.
+Sure, you can dive anytime, but sun-drying between dives makes it even more enjoyable.

 There’s a special kind of calm that hits the moment you step off a boat and into the deep blue.

 This trip took me to Palamós, on the Costa Brava.
 We arrived at the dive centre, got fitted for wetsuits, rented our gear, and boarded the boat.
-There’s always a touch of nervousness—diving isn’t something I do every day.
+There’s always a touch of nervousness, diving isn’t something I do every day.
 A refresher is always helpful.
-Safety is paramount.

 Once I reviewed key details with my dive buddy and stepped onto the boat, I felt fully ready.
 With wetsuit on and gear checked, it was time to enter the water and see what awaited me.